The continuum P\'olya-like random walk: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
 Section~\ref{sec:model} specifies the probability model for the stochastic process.
 In Section~\ref{Sec:pde}, we derive a fundamental partial differential equation that governs the behavior of the generalized \polya\ process.
 In Section~\ref{Sec:ave}, we derive a functional equation for the moment generating function of the position of the random walk at time $t$.
-In Section~\ref{Sec:examples}, we show how several classical probability models can be generalized with this approach; in all of these classical cases, the partial differential equations from Section~\ref{Sec:ave} can be solved.
 Section~\ref{sec:balanced-triangular} is perhaps the most novel part of the paper, because we solve the partial differential equations for a balanced upper-triangular case, a case that proved difficult in the usual urn setting.

+Additionally, in Appendix~\ref{sec:examples}, we show how several classical probability models can be generalized with this approach.
+In all of these classical cases, the partial differential equations from Section~\ref{Sec:ave} can be solved.